FAQ – Admissions

 The student and supervisor are responsible for notifying RSI office that funding has been secured so that the condition can be lifted.

-If the student has only partial funding from scholarship or supervisor stipend, the student and supervisor can speak to the Graduate Coordinator and Graduate Administrator to see if they can recommend other sources of funding.
-RSI will consider supplementing student to the required level of funding, if the student already holds a partial scholarship or supervisor has provided a significant stipend.
-RSI will not cover the whole financial package of a first year student.
+If the student has only partial funding from scholarship or supervisor stipend, the student and supervisor can speak to the graduate coordinator to see if they can recommend other sources of funding.
+RSI might consider supplementing student to the required level of funding, if the student already holds a partial scholarship or supervisor has provided a significant stipend.
+RSI will not cover the whole financial package of a first-year student.

 If the student’s full funding cannot be secured, the student should consider deferring admission to a later date to provide additional time to apply for funding.